ryanjlittle/kpop-oprf/README.md

 sage test_kpop.sage -h
 ```

+The benchmarks in the paper version of this work were produced on a Lenovo ThinkPad P15s with a 1.6GHz Intel Core i5-10210U CPU and 16GB RAM.

 ### 1. Unit Tests
 The unit tests, contained in the function `test()`, check that the K-pop produces the same outputs whether it is evaluated in OPRF mode or pOPRF mode.
 This test can be run with the command
 ```commandline